jerome-chua/jeromechua/content/posts/2_adts.md

 +++
 date = '2025-11-26T21:50:30+08:00'
-draft = true
+draft = false
 title = 'Abstract Data Structures (ADT) & Implementations'
 +++

+In software engineering, depending on the nature of the problem, system architecture discussions can take take on different levels, going deeper as more technical details are considered & viewing same things differently.

+If you break this down to simpler, constrained topics like data structures, a similar thing occurs.
+Depending on implementation details, a simple thing like a Binary Tree can take on different abstractions in one's mind.

+## 🗒️ Context

 To implement a ADT Priority Queue, we can use a Binary Heap.
 A Binary Heap, is a Binary Tree with a certain ordering constraint.

-A Binary Tree can be represented as:
+A Binary Tree can be implemented as either:

-- group of nodes with pointers where by each node points to at most 2 other nodes.
+- a group of nodes with pointers where each node points to at most 2 other nodes
 - an array using implicit indexing

+## 💡 Insight

-The insight here is that depending on context, the Binary Tree exists in two ontological:
+Depending on context, the Binary Tree exists in two ontological forms:

-1. Binary Tree as an implementation itself
+#### Binary Tree is as an implementation itself

-- defining logical structure & its tree operations (i.e. traverse, search, delete etc.)
+- if defining logical structure & its tree operations _(i.e. traverse, search, delete etc.)_
 - when the tree structure solves the problem

-2. Binary Tree as an ADT
+#### Binary Tree as an ADT

-- eg.a Priority Queue is implemented using a Binary Heap (an array that maintains Binary Tree properties)
+- eg. a Priority Queue is implemented using a Binary Heap _(an array that maintains Binary Tree properties)_

+## Summary

+A Binary Tree simultaneously functions as an ADT (abstracting over pointer vs array implementations) & as an implementation mechanism (providing structure for Priority Queue via a Binary Heap).

+This dual role illustrates how abstraction is relative depending on context.